ericsonga/APCSAReview/_sources/LoopBasics/lbasics.rst

       }
    }

 Which of the two loops above takes less code?
 While you can write any loop with either a ``while`` or ``for``, programmers tend to use the ``while`` when they don't know how many times the loop will execute and the ``for`` when they know the number of times to execute the loop.
 The problem with using a ``while`` loop to execute a loop a certain number of times is that you have to remember to update the variable in the loop.
-The ``for`` loop allows you to specify all of the important things about a loop in one place (what value do variables start at, what is the condition to test, and how do the variables change).
+The ``for`` loop allows you to specify all of the important things about a loop in one place (what value do variables start at, what is the condition to test, and how the loop variables change).

 **Check your understanding**